-- Historical SAIFI metrics for Toronto Hydro are considerably higher than the benchmark values. - Projected SAIFI metrics remain higher than the benchmarks. - Historical CAIDI metrics for Toronto Hydro are considerably lower than the benchmark values - 4.
-Projected CAIDI metrics for Toronto Hydro continue to be lower than the benchmark provides a cleaner look at how often the grid fails and how long it takes to restore electricity when it does fail.
+- Historical SAIFI metrics for Toronto Hydro are considerably higher than the benchmark values. - 2.
+Projected SAIFI metrics remain higher than the benchmarks. - Historical CAIDI metrics for Toronto Hydro are considerably lower than the benchmark values. - Projected CAIDI metrics for Toronto Hydro continue to be lower than the benchmark values.

 The following table and graph illustrate the historical and projected SAIFI values for Toronto Hydro as compared to benchmark values, using a dataset consisting of of 73 U.S. distributors.
-11